SarahSexton/NodevemberMS/README.md

 ## Congrats!
 You've just deployed your app to Azure!

-Come by the Microsoft booth for your awesome prize!!!
+Come by the Microsoft booth, tell us your Unique URL.azurewebsites.net address, and claim your awesome prize!!!

 You can find additional resources and infomation about Azure deployments [here](http://blogs.msdn.com/b/sarahsays/archive/2015/08/31/building-your-first-node-js-app-and-publishing-to-azure.aspx).

-If you would like some help creating your site, or are looking for ideas, come by the Microsoft Booth or shoot us a tweet:
+If you would like some help creating your site, or are looking for ideas, come by the Microsoft booth, or shoot us a tweet:

 Stacey Mulcahy [@bitchwhocodes](https://twitter.com/bitchwhocodes)
  | Sarah Sexton [@Saelia](https://twitter.com/Saelia)